Vurv78/Expressive/README.md

 There are classes, you can finally make lowercase variables, lambdas, and whatnot.
 Everything is neatly in libraries, like ``holograms.create``

-This also leverages the powerful [Syper](https://github.com/Sevii77/syper) editor instead of the wire editor, which comes with autocomplete, "intellisense", code folding, custom themes and more.

 <!-- TODO List of stuff here -->

 ## Example Code